vatpac-technology/sops/docs/terminal/sydney.md

 b) Approach assumes Director/Departure airspace "on-side" when the latter positions are inactive (e.g. with **SAS** and **SAN** online only, **SAS** assumes **SDS** and **SFW**)

+c) Departures assumes **SRA** and **SWA** airspace when the position is inactive.

-c) Departures assumes **SYC** airspace when the position is inactive.
+d) Departures assumes **SYC** and **SBA** airspace when the position is inactive.

 !!! note
     The default ownership of sectors within the SY TCU is merely a suggestion for starters.
 There are 10 executive controller positions within the SY TCU, plus a flow controller, and the ownership of these sectors can be delegated as desired based on the traffic disposition, when agreed between the controllers.
 For example, during a Milk Run event, if SY APP and SY DEP are online, SY APP may have a lot more work to do than SY DEP, and it would mostly be concentrated on the RIVET/ODALE corridor.
-In light of this, it might be wise for SY APP to take ownership of SAS, SFW and SFE airspace, whilst SY DEP take ownership of SAN, SDS, SDN, and SYC airspace.
+In light of this, it might be wise for SY APP to take ownership of SAS, SFW and SFE airspace, whilst SY DEP take ownership of SAN, SDS, SDN, SWA, SRA, SBA, and SYC airspace.

 !!! tip
     Unless there are 2 separate Director controllers online (during a Major event like Panic Stations, for example), it is **not recommended** that the SFW and SFE positions are held by 2 separate controllers, due to the tendency of some less experienced pilots to overshoot the runway centreline